JakubStiburek/JakubStiburek/README.md

 I'm Jakub and I'm a software engineer based in Czechia.

 - Working mostly with Node.js and TypeScript on BE
-- And React, Svelte or Angular with TypeScript on FE
+- And React with TypeScript on FE
 - Big fan of functional programming
 - Proud #Rustacean 🦀